soft-eng-II-2025/Participium-Group06/README.md

 # Stop all containers
 docker compose down

-# (Only) when you need to build the images:
+# Stop and delete all containers
-docker compose build
+docker compose down -v

-# Start the environment (Postgres + Migration)
+# Start the enviroment
-docker compose up
+docker compose up --build

 This command both initializes the schema and seeds the database with roles, categories, and an admin user.
 Once completed, the migrator container will stop automatically.